aanyaSrivastava/goodWill/README.md

 ## 🧠 What We Learned

 Participating in the IEEE Project of the Month program, we gained hands-on experience with full-stack web development using the MERN stack.
-We improved our skills in building REST APIs, designing intuitive user interfaces with Tailwind CSS, and managing real-time data using MongoDB.
-We also learned how to work effectively as a team using Git and GitHub, follow agile development practices, and apply clean code principles throughout the project.
+We improved our skills in building REST APIs, designing intuitive user interfaces, and managing real-time data using MongoDB.
+We also learned how to work effectively as a team using Git and GitHub, and apply clean code principles throughout the project.

 ## 👨‍💻 Contributing